 Approval of God/Official Fan-Submitted Content: If Rockstar Games approves of a player-created race or deathmatch map made with their Level Editor, it will become "Rockstar Verified" and easily accessible in-game to everyone playing Online.
 Additionally, they regularly feature videos and crews made by members of the Social Club community on their website.

 Banned In Australia: Averted on current gen, surprisingly enough, with the uncut game getting an R18+ rating.
-A mild example for next gen when the Australian branches of Target and Kmartnote Both owned by Wesfarmers (whose company policy bans R-Rated content anyway) and unrelated to the American chains both chose not to stock the game after an uproar caused by this petition, which claims that the game rewards players for committing acts of sexual violence against women (killing escorts after using their services, etc.)
+A mild example for next gen when the Australian branches of Target and Kmartnote Both owned by Wesfarmers (whose company policy bans R-Rated content anyway) and unrelated to the American chains aside from licensing the names both chose not to stock the game after an uproar caused by this petition, which claims that the game rewards players for committing acts of sexual violence against women (killing escorts after using their services, etc.)

 The Next-Gen version has a variation.
 All the new songs added to the game were handpicked by their respective DJs, instead of Rockstar themselves.
 Meaning that Cara picked the new songs for Non-Stop Pop, Loggins picked the new songs for Los Santos Rock Radio, DJ Pooh picked the new songs for West Coast Classics etc. Many fans agree that the new songs are a massive improvement over the originals.

 Real gangbangers were also called upon to graffiti up memorials of fellow members who have died.

 Dawson Casting: Shawn Fonteno was 42 years old when he played the role of Franklin, who is 25 during the events of the game.

 Dueling Games: With Saints Row IV, which came out a month before.
 Despite Saints selling well and getting positive reviews, GTA completely trounced it, both in reception and sales.